 Using wireless headphones to listen to a game or music is something our kids do.
 Why not see how your parents like this technology?
 The Jabra Elite 85h gets the top reviews for audio quality and the ability to adapt to the user’s sound needs.

 Let this robot vacuum do the work to clean carpeted or bare floors.
 This could be an entertaining, and practical, gift for any recipient.
-BTW, the 614 model gets top reviews.

 The coolest thing is that the Aura Mason Digital Photo Frame has a unique email address and when you email it pics, they automatically upload to the frame.
 (Requires WIFI.)
 Photos that ordinarily just live on our phones become the source of digital entertainment they will enjoy watching as the Aura cycles through images every few seconds.